lbr77/lbr77/AWESOME-STARS.md

 ## Shell

+- [stevenshiau/clonezilla](https://github.com/stevenshiau/clonezilla) - Clonezilla is a partition or disk clone tool similar to Norton Ghost®.
+It saves and restores only used blocks in hard drive.
+Two types of Clonezilla are available, Clonezilla live and Clonezilla SE (S
 - [helloSystem/ISO](https://github.com/helloSystem/ISO) - helloSystem Live and installation ISO
 - [cokemine/warp.sh](https://github.com/cokemine/warp.sh) - WARP but with BoringTun
 - [ArronYin/embyonekey](https://github.com/ArronYin/embyonekey) - 群辉emby套件版服务端一点五键白嫖